 Note that these home improvement loans are capped at $25,000, and you’ll be prohibited from making certain “luxury” upgrades with Title I loans such as pools, spas, or landscaping.

 It’s hard to beat the APRs offered by LightStream, a division of SunTrust Bank.
-For home improvement loans, LightStream’s APRs start at 5.34% with AutoPay* — very low for unsecured loans, and not far off from traditional home equity loans.
+For home improvement loans, LightStream’s APRs start at 4.99% with AutoPay*, which is very low for unsecured loans and not far off traditional home equity loan rates.
 LightStream also makes loans up to $100,000, a high limit for unsecured loans and potentially useful for home improvement purposes.
 There are no fees other than interest, either, and no property appraisals or home equity requirements.

 The main downside is that you’ll need to meet high standards to qualify.
 Criteria include good to excellent credit, substantial income, and a history of responsible saving.
-You can use a LightStream loan for anything… as long as it’s related to your home improvement project.
-(Most lenders allow unsecured personal loans to be used for anything at all.)
+You can use a LightStream loan for anything as long as it’s related to your home improvement project.

 - Low APRs for unsecured loans.

 - Repayment terms as long as 12 years.